What is the Schwarz Expander Appliance?

 Palatal Expander Appliance Options for Kids Video

-Why do Palatal Expansion and Anterior Growth?
+Why Palatal Expansion and Anterior Growth is Important?

 The entire point of expansion therapy and holistic orthodontics is to promote proper growth and development of the jaws and face.
 And of course to get straight and healthy teeth and smile.
 The symptom is crooked and crowded teeth.
 Additionally, we usually find signs such as mouth breathing, sleep problems and pediatric sleep apnea and sleep disordered breathing.
 Poor nasal breathing and teeth clenching are sometimes noted as well.
 The underlying root cause of this medical problem is tongue and other soft tissue dysfunction and mouth breathing.
 If the problem is corrected as well as the cause of the problems we are using a holistic and functional approach to dental care.
 This is why we need to not only complete expansion therapy by also eliminate tongue ties, tongue thrust and mouth breathing issue.